 • What Is Total Harmonic Distortion In Audio And Microphones?

 The final, least popular use of the term “microphone clip” could mean an audio clip recorded by a microphone.

 However, this is only a play on the term “audio clip” and is not typically used in day-to-day discussions.

 The term “audio clip” describes a section of recorded audio.

 What is the thread size of a microphone stand?
 Mic stands usually have thread sizes of either 3/8″ with 16 threads per inch (tpi) or larger 5/8″ with 27 tpi.
 However, some stands use 1/2″ with 12 tpi or 1/4″ with 20 tpi.
 Fortunately, adapters (particular between the two most common threads) are easily acquired to connect one thread to another.

 What is a mic boom?
 The term mic boom typically refers to a long pole or stand that connects to a microphone and allows for both vertical and horizontal positioning.
-Boom arms are common extensions for mic stands and as standalone mounts for mics (particularly in radio).
-Boom poles are common in film in order to position the mic without nearby vertical support.
+Boom arms are common extensions for mic stands and standalone mounts for mics (particularly in radio).
+Boom poles are common in film to position the mic without nearby vertical support.